oroinc/documentation/commerce/dev_guide/other/how_to_use_wsse_authentication.rst

     single: Security; WSSE Authentication
     single: WSSE Authentication

-How to use WSSE authentication
+How to use WSSE Authentication
 ==============================

 Overview